TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 ### TKGL_CTRLDUMP

-This "low-level" library allows you to spy the traffic between the MPC application ad the Akai controller.
+This "low-level" library allows you to spy the traffic between the MPC application and the Akai controller.

 ```
 # LD_PRELOAD=/media/tkgl/mpcroot/root/preload_libs/tkgl_ctrldump.so /usr/bin/MPC